St Ignatius Loyola Church, Toowong: Early Catholicism in Brisbane

-In 1912, James Duhig became Dunne's Co-Adjudicator, taking on much of his administrative duties.
+In 1912, James Duhig became Dunne's Co-Adjudicator, taking on many of his administrative duties.
 The first Catholic Brisbane parishes were erected at Coorparoo, Kangaroo Point, South Brisbane, Red Hill and Rosalie, the parish of Toowong being later formed from part of Rosalie.
 Although Dunne had only encouraged the Sisters of Mercy and the Christian Brothers to establish branches of their orders themselves in Queensland, Duhig was keen to encourage other religious orders in order to expand education.
-In August 1915 he wrote to Father John Ryan of the Society of Jesus in Sydney in this regard.
-In 1916 Toowong became the responsibility of the Jesuits who purchased and enlarged a house near the church for use as a presbytery.
+In August 1915, he wrote to Father John Ryan of the Society of Jesus in Sydney in this regard.
+In 1916, Toowong became the responsibility of the Jesuits, who purchased and enlarged a house near the church for use as a presbytery.
 It was opened on St Ignatius Loyola Day, 30 July 1916.

-By the early 1920s, both church and school were becoming inadequate for the growing congregation and the distance between convent and school had always been inconvenient for the teaching nuns, so the Sisters of Mercy provided a solution by offering part of their land for a new building.
+By the early 1920s, both church and school were becoming inadequate for the growing congregation, and the distance between convent and school had always been inconvenient for the teaching nuns, so the Sisters of Mercy provided a solution by offering part of their land for a new building.
 A public meeting was held in November 1928 at which it was suggested that costs could be kept down by building a hall underneath the church and by using it as a school.
 John Francis (Jack) Hennessy drew up the plans at the end of 1929.
-His father, also John Hennessy, founder of the Sydney firm of Hennessy and Hennessy, was an ecclesiastical architect who had worked on St Patrick's, Manly, and St Josephs at Hunters Hill.
-Duhig met the younger Hennessey when he was Bishop of Rockhampton and they had become friends.
+His father, also John Hennessy, founder of the Sydney firm of Hennessy and Hennessy, was an ecclesiastical architect who had worked on St Patrick's, Manly and St Joseph's College, Hunters Hill.
+Duhig met the younger Hennessey when he was Bishop of Rockhampton, and they had become friends.
 After Duhig became Archbishop of Brisbane, Jack Hennessey received a number of commissions from him.
 These included the churches of St Agatha, Clayfield (1925), Corpus Christi, Nundah (1926), and St Augustine, Coolangatta (1926).
-He also designed the ambitious Cathedral of the Holy Name whose construction commenced but was never completed.
+He also designed the ambitious Cathedral of the Holy Name, whose construction commenced but was never completed.